Shailly0502/Tech_diwane_Idea_submission_ppt/README.md

    * Extracted __Account Number__ is verified by checking if any user information with this account number exists.

-   * Extracted __Payee Name__ is verified by matching payee name present in the database of the extacted account number and extracted payee name.
+   * Extracted __MICR Code__ is verified by matching payee name present in the database of the extacted account number and extracted payee name.
    * __Amount Verification__ is done to check if account contains sufficient amount such that transaction of mentioned amount could take place in future after successful verification of cheque details because _If sufficient amount is present in account then only transaction will take place._

  _Only after the successful verification, any processes or transactions(as instructed on cheque like transferring of money to the intended user bank account) takes place._